 WEEKLY MESSAGE

-ON THE MESSAGE THIS WEEK: POWER OF PRAYER (1)
+ON THE MESSAGE THIS WEEK: USING YOUR TONGUE/ WORDS CORRECTLY

-Have a wonderful week in Jesus' Name, Amen.
+Have a peaceful week in Jesus' Name, Amen.

 _____________